asoderlind/MonkeVim/README.md

 <img src="white_transparent.png" width="200" height="200" />

-Reject modern bloat, return to monke
+_Reject modern bloat, return to monke_

-~Some guy

 ## To use the autoformatting capabilities of null-ls